Back to Normalizing Flows Hub

 return x

-Note that the inverse uses the same networks $s$ and $t$ with the same parameters -- no separate inverse network is needed.
-This is the key advantage of the coupling architecture.
+The inverse uses the same $s$ and $t$ networks with the same parameters -- no separate inverse network needed.
+That is the main advantage of the coupling design.

 Component 3: Batch Normalization for Flows

-Standard batch normalization is not invertible in general.
-However, we can design a flow-compatible version that normalizes activations between coupling layers and contributes its own log-determinant:
+Standard batch normalization is not invertible.
+But we can build a flow-compatible version that normalizes activations between coupling layers and contributes its own log-determinant:

 $$ y = \frac{x - \mu}{\sqrt{\sigma^2 + \epsilon}} \cdot \exp(\gamma) + \beta $$